mrdnote/Dnote.MappingValidator/README.md

 }
 ```

+### LinqKit

+LinqKit is a .NET library that allows you, amongst many other things, to nest expressions.
+I'm glad to state that
+MappingValidator validated nested expressions without any issue.

 ### Procedural mapping

 Expressions cannot be used to map data to an existing object.
-We can do this type op mapping with procedural mapping,
+We can do this type of mapping with procedural mapping,
 which simply means that the objects are mapped using a static method:
 ```C#
 public class PersonMappers